 Well, Israel had to repent of THEIR sin first.
 God's chosen people were to turn from their sins and believe that Jesus was the Messiah, the Son of the living God FIRST.
 The Jews had to accept the arrival of their Messiah and crown Him King of kings – FIRST.

-God chosen people, who had become so apostate over the centuries, were to repent of their sin, believe on the Lord Jesus Christ, crown Him as king and then be a light to the Gentiles and Samaritans, by proclaiming the gospel of the kingdom throughout the world.
+God's chosen people, who had become so apostate over the centuries, were to repent of their sin, believe on the Lord Jesus Christ, crown Him as King, and then be a light to the Gentiles and Samaritans, by proclaiming the gospel of the kingdom throughout the world.

-Sadly, the kingdom of God had to be taken away from Israel (FOR A SEASON) and given to a people, who WOULD produce the fruit of righteousness.
-The kingdom of heaven has to be postponed – for a time.
+Sadly, the kingdom of God had to be taken away from Israel (FOR A SEASON) and given to a people who would produce the fruit of righteousness.
+The kingdom of heaven had to be postponed – for a time.
 The responsibility to tell the world about Jesus was given to the Body of Christ, which is the Church.
-When Israel rejected their Messiah, they became God’s light to enlighten a lost world.
+When Israel rejected their Messiah, the Church became God's light to enlighten a lost world.

-Heavenly Father, thank You for the four gospels and the beautiful truth that Jesus is the Messiah of Israel and their coming King.
-Thank You that even though they rejected Jesus and crucified their King, You have not finished with Your chosen people.
-Thank You that in Your grace You chose me and other simple folk, who would believe on His name and trust Him as Saviour, to witness to a lost world.
-Thank You that You have entrusted me and other believers to be a light to the lost sinners and ministers of the new and better covenant, in Christ’s blood.
-In Jesus name I pray, AMEN.
+Heavenly Father, thank You for the four Gospels and the beautiful truth that Jesus is the Messiah of Israel and their coming King.
+Thank You that even though Israel rejected Jesus and crucified their King, You have not finished with Your chosen people.
+Thank You that in Your grace, You chose me and others who would believe on Jesus' name and trust Him as Saviour, to witness to a lost world, and have entrusted us to be a light to lost sinners, and ministers of the New and better Covenant, in Christ's blood.
+In Jesus' name I pray, AMEN.